top of page

 1. VILLALOBOS (DOG AND CAT VERSIONS) & JOURNEYS QUALITY OF LIFE SCALES

 The Villalobos scale can be found online with a Google search, with dog- and cat-specific versions available.
-It is one of the only “objective” measures we have.
 It can be confusing trying to figure out exact scores, so don’t get bogged down and just give it your best.
 Don't be surprised if different members of a household come up with different scores for a pet either - what a great starting point to see if you are on different pages and see what the other person is thinking, perceiving, and feeling!
 Please note that scores can be skewed in pets that are eating and drinking well.

 Another available scale can be found here: Journeys Pet.